-- 1. Finalize infrastructure criticality analysis approach, which will follow the model established in MassDOT's state-wide assessment, to identify the most important transportation infrastructure in the region for climate vulnerability analysis. - 2.
-Begin vulnerability analysis, following the model established in MassDOT's state-wide assessment, to identify critical infrastructure in the region that is most vulnerable to climate-related hazards. - 3.
-Review and update strategies within Climate Action Plan and corresponding elements in Climate Change Toolkit; identify and fill gaps where needed. - 4.
-Conduct outreach to municipalities and JTC to help facilitate understanding of MassDOT statewide vulnerability assessment and regional analysis. - 5.
-Participate in Transportation Project Evaluation evaluation process with respect to TEC involving climate and sustainability.
+- Continue to review and update strategies within Climate Action Plan and corresponding elements in Climate Change Toolkit; identify and fill gaps where needed. - 2.
+Continue to conduct outreach to municipalities and JTC to help facilitate understanding of MassDOT statewide vulnerability assessment and regional analysis. - 3.
+Continue participating in Transportation Project Evaluation process with respect to TEC involving climate and sustainability. - 4.
+More actively promote Climate Change Toolkit strategies in selected communities to reduce GHG emissions from Transportation.

-- 1. Finalized infrastructure criticality analysis for the Pioneer Valley region. - 2.
-Draft vulnerability analysis for the Pioneer Valley region. - 3.
-Updated Climate Action Strategies and corresponding tools that are implementable in the coming years. - 4.
-At least two meetings with JTC and/or roundtable to help facilitate understanding of MassDOT climate study.

-- 5. Summary of projects and use of climate related transportation evaluation criteria (toward eventual evaluation of criteria and possible recommendation of amendments). - 6.
+- 1. Updated Climate Action Strategies and corresponding tools that are implementable in the coming years. - 2.
+At least two meetings with JTC and/or roundtable to help facilitate understanding of MassDOT climate study. - 3.
+Summary of projects and use of climate related transportation evaluation criteria (toward eventual evaluation of criteria and possible recommendation of amendments). - 4.
 Implementation of Climate Change Toolkit strategies in selected communities.
-As necessary.

 Source Budget Est. Staff Effort

-FHWA PL (80%) \$12,000 6 weeks
+FHWA PL (80%) \$14,400 7 weeks

-MassDOT (20% match) \$ 3,000 2 weeks
+MassDOT (20% match) \$ 3,600 2 weeks

-TOTAL \$15,000 8 weeks
+TOTAL \$18,000 9 weeks

-Direct Labor \$ 6,897

-Indirect Costs \$ 8,103

-Task 3.10Green Streets and Infrastructure
+Task 3.10 Green Streets and Infrastructure